neondatabase/website/content/docs/guides/metrics-api.md

 | [Billing period project-level metrics](https://api-docs.neon.tech/reference/listprojectsconsumption)   | Offers consumption metrics for each project in an account for the current billing period | All plans         |
 | [Single project metrics](https://api-docs.neon.tech/reference/getproject)                                   | Retrieves detailed metrics and quota information for a specific project                                  | All plans         |

-## Get cumulative account metrics
+## Get account-level aggregated metrics

-Using a `GET` request from the [Get account consumption metrics API](https://api-docs.neon.tech/reference/getconsumptionhistoryperaccount)), you can find total usage across all projects in your organization.
+Using the [Get account consumption metrics API](https://api-docs.neon.tech/reference/getconsumptionhistoryperaccount)), you can find total usage across all projects in your organization.
 This provides a comprehensive view of consumption metrics accumulated for the billing period.

 Here is the URL in the Neon API where you can get account-level metrics: